 About Piano, Academia, and Composition

-I was born in a quiet Italian town near Milan and moved to San Francisco in my late twenties.
+I was born in a quiet Italian town near Milano, Italy, and moved to San Francisco in my late twenties.
 I pursued music and piano studies at the conservatories in Milan and San Francisco, as well as through private lessons.
 Some of my most cherished memories include my teachers.
 Ernesto Esposito, my inspiring music theory teacher; Isabella Zielonka, who opened the piano to me; Giacinto Salvetti, who saw my academically-tilting side so early; and much later, Bob Helps, a master of piano technique, along with Julian White, who had so much knowledge about piano and music.
 I studied composition at San Francisco State University, where I earned my Master’s degree, and at the University of California, Davis.

 The unavoidable self-promotion: I have received numerous ASCAP Plus Awards, music grants, and some international composition competition accolades, along with many NIH (National Institute of Health) grants … but that was another life.

 The future?
 Desires for what time is left of this too quick life?
 Not very much.
-I would like to write some good music, and try to be good.
+But I would like to write some good music, and try to be good.